bluemodel/BlueM.Wave/docs/articles/intro.md

 ## TeeChart license
 BlueM.Wave uses [TeeChart .NET](https://www.steema.com/product/net) for all charts.
 To compile a fully functional version of BlueM.Wave, you need a TeeChart .NET Pro license.

-For testing purposes, you can use the evaluation version of TeeChart creating an empty file `BlueM.Wave\source\My Project\TeeChart.licenses` or removing the corresponding entry from the project in Visual Studio.
+For testing purposes, you can use the evaluation version of TeeChart by creating an empty file `BlueM.Wave\source\My Project\TeeChart.licenses` or removing the corresponding entry from the project in Visual Studio.
 This will allow you to compile, but any charts will be displayed with a watermark.

 ## Testing
 The repository contains an assembly `Wave.Tests` for unit testing.
 Tests can be run from within Visual Studio.
 To add new tests, follow the pattern of the existing ones and/or refer to the [MSTest framework docs](https://docs.microsoft.com/en-us/visualstudio/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests?view=vs-2022).